KaDarius/OnboardingExperienceKata/README.md

 Fork and clone the repository to your local machine.

 ## Step 2
 Refactor, refactor, refactor.
-Let's work together on making this project more extensive and dynamic.
+Let's work on making this project more extensive and dynamic.

 Brainstorm.
 Use ReSharper.
 Do what you think is best to make this better.
 Some suggestions: